GUIDE 2025

 Software Requirements Specification (SRS)

-A software requirement specification describes a software system to be developed.
-It lays out functional and non-functional requirements.
-A software requirement specification may include a set of use cases that describe user interactions that the software must provide.
+A Software Requirements Specification (SRS) defines the software system to be developed, outlining both functional and non-functional requirements.
+It may also include use cases that describe user interactions the software must support.

-A software requirement specification establishes the basis for an agreement between customers and contractors or suppliers on how the software product should function.
-It also contains the technical or business assumptions.
+The SRS serves as a foundational document, establishing an agreement between customers and contractors or suppliers on how the software should function.
+It also captures the technical and business assumptions related to the project.

-According to International Standard ISO/IEC/IEEE 29148:2018 (Systems and software engineering — Life cycle processes — Requirements engineering), the benefits of documenting software requirements specifications include:
+According to the International Standard ISO/IEC/IEEE 29148:2018 (Systems and software engineering — Life cycle processes — Requirements engineering), documenting software requirements specifications offers several benefits:

-• It provides a realistic basis for estimating product costs, risks, and schedules.
+• Provides a realistic basis for estimating product costs, risks, and schedules.

-• It provides an informed basis for deploying a product to new users or new operational environments.
+• Informs the deployment of a product to new users or operational environments.

-• Organizations can use the specifications to develop validation and verification plans.
+• Supports the development of validation and verification plans.

 The following image shows the table of contents for the SRS of a software tool.